sustainable-processes/pura/README.md

 # pura
 Pura helps you clean chemical and reaction data.
 It fills the gap of making chemical data useable for machine learning algorithms.
-You can use it to:
+You can use pura to:

 - Resolve common chemical names (e.g., aspirin) to standard cheminformatics identifiers like SMILES
-- React
 - Balance and atom-map reactions (future)
 - Extract reaction templates (future)